giros-dit/yang-to-ngsi-ld/testbeds/netconf/ngsi-ld-models/docs/Status.md

 # Status

 The status of an address.
 Most of the states correspond to states from the IPv6 Stateless Address Autoconfiguration protocol.
-YANG module: ietf-ip.yang
+Reference: RFC 4293: Management Information Base for the      Internet Protocol (IP)      - IpAddressStatusTC RFC 4862: IPv6 Stateless Address Autoconfiguration  YANG module: ietf-ip.yang

 ## Properties